James Dobson: Criticism

 U.S. Surgeon General C. Everett Koop, a fellow evangelical Christian who wanted Dobson as an ally in his battle to stem the AIDS crisis, was deeply disappointed when Dobson embraced pseudoscientific and homophobic claims about AIDS.
 "The Christian activity in reference to AIDS of both D. James Kennedy and Jim Dobson is reprehensible", Koop said in 1989.
 He viewed the AIDS crisis as "an opportunity for Christian service" which Dobson was squandering.

 In her 2020 book Jesus and John Wayne, Kristin Kobes Du Mez, a professor at Calvin University in Grand Rapids, Michigan criticizes the ideal of Christian masculinity created by Dobson, Mark Driscoll and others: "It was a vision that promised protection for women but left women without defense, one that worshiped power and turned a blind eye to justice, and one that transformed the Jesus of the Gospels into an image of their own making."

 Gil Alexander-Moegerle, a former Focus on the Family executive and radio show co-host, wrote the highly critical book James Dobson's War on America in 1997.
 In it, he says that Dobson's loving, caring public persona is a sham; the real Dobson is racist, sexist, homophobic, materialistic, power-hungry, and shameless.
 He says that the Nazarene religious concept of entire sanctification is key to understanding Dobson's views: "James Dobson believes that he has been entirely sanctified, morally perfected, that he does not and cannot sin.
 Now you know why he and moralists like him make a life of condemning what he believes to be the sins of others.
 He is perfect."

 Some fundamentalist Christians consider Dobson a heretic for presenting secular concepts from psychology and self-help literature as though they are justified by the Bible.

 Theologian Donald Eric Capps contends that Dobson's corporal punishment techniques exploit children by turning their natural need to be loved against them.
 Dobson's advice to "break the will" of the child is a recipe for child abuse, according to Capps, and is antithetical to loving one's child.
 Capps also argues that corporal punishment may sexualize children.
 For evidence of this, he points to Dobson's vivid childhood recollection of being beaten with his mother's girdle.
 Capps believed that using physical pain to heighten a child's relationship to God is "perverted".

 Dobson has been criticized for recommending conversion therapy advocate Joseph Nicolosi's methods of preventing homosexuality in children, including quoting Nicolosi's suggestion that "[a] boy's father ... to mirror and affirm his son's maleness ... can even take his son with him into the shower, where the boy cannot help but notice that Dad has a penis, just like his, only bigger."

+Stephens and Giberson note, "The American Medical Association, the American Psychiatric Association, and the American Association of Marriage and Family Therapy have long rejected many of Dobson's views."